 Going East is harder, yet lag is more pronounced and you may have just endured a 3/4 hour night, with almost no sleep.
 Again the best option is to power through.
 That night has gone and you can’t sleep until the next evening.
 This will be hard and that first day can be a blur of tiredness and grumpiness.
 But the sooner you correct the jet lag the faster it clears.

 20 – Jet lag sucks but USE IT

 Ever wanted to get up super early to see the sunrise in a picture-perfect location but the thought of a 4 AM alarm call sends chills down your spine?
 When heavily jetlagged this is no issue, you will be up anyway.
 It is such a surreal feeling to be up and wide awake during the early silent hours of the day.
 Don’t lie in bed fighting it get up and enjoy these beautiful parts of the day.
 A sunrise run in central park, See the Sunrise above the clouds on top of a Volcano, Watch the Fog blow of the Golden Gate Bridge at first light, See the homeless cower from the freezing wind in Seatle…actually, scrap that last one.

 Jet Lag fades by about only an hour a day so even well into the trip you can still be using it to your advantage to get up and at the day when everyone else is still snoozing.
-Be the first to attractions, hit the theme parks at rope drop or get a head start on the hordes for your road trip.
-Kate is a world-class sleeper and getting her up before 10 pm for anything other work is a hard task, but when loaded up with jetlag we can up and away before the sun has risen and really get a jump on things!
+Be the first to attractions, hit the theme parks at rope drop, or get a head start on the hordes for your road trip.
+Kate is a world-class sleeper and getting her up before 10 pm for anything other than work is a hard task, but when loaded up with jetlag we can up and away before the sun has risen and really get a jump on things!